mdwigley/plughub/.github/ISSUE_TEMPLATE/request-documentation.md

 ---
 name: Documentation Request
 about: Request new or improved documentation for PlugHub
-title: "<short summary of your request>"
+title: "<short title for your request>"
 labels: documentation
 ---